Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Patients with gastrointestinal disorders may tolerate orlistat better than GLP-1 agonists, despite the medication's unique side effect profile.
 The fat malabsorption mechanism requires fat-soluble vitamin supplementation and dietary fat restriction.

 Based on clinical trial data, retatrutide shows the highest efficacy with 24.2% average weight loss, followed by tirzepatide at 20.9% and semaglutide at 14.9%.
-However, retatrutide is only available through clinical trials or compounding pharmacies.
+But retatrutide[4] is only available through clinical trials or compounding pharmacies.

 Most weight loss medications are designed for long-term use.
 Clinical trials typically study 1-2 year periods, but many patients require ongoing treatment to maintain weight loss.
 Discontinuation often leads to weight regain.